×

 If you are thinking about moving to The Netherlands, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The cost of housing in The Netherlands is generally quite high compared to other countries in Europe.
 The average monthly rent for a house in the Netherlands is usually between 800 and 1,600 Euros, depending on the area and size.
-In addition, it is usually necessary to make a deposit of at least 1-2 months rent and pay 3 to 4 months’ rent in advance," commented one expat who made the move to Netherlands.
+In addition, it is usually necessary to make a deposit of at least 1-2 months rent and pay 3 to 4 months’ rent in advance," remarked one expat who made the move to Netherlands.

 Should I buy or rent a home in The Netherlands?